 Stepping onto the property ladder for the first-time can be both an exciting and also fraught time.
-Fluent® is here to advise you throughout the whole process from start to finish.
-With Fluent’s experience, in-depth knowledge in the mortgage market and with our well maintained working partnerships, our customers are always in safe hands.
-The expert advisors at Fluent® will walk first-time buyers through the entire process and help them understand how much can be borrowed and completely handle the final mortgage application from start to finish which you can monitor through our app.
+Fluent Money is here to advise you throughout the whole process from start to finish.
+With our experience, in-depth knowledge in the mortgage market and well maintained working partnerships, our customers are always in safe hands.
+The expert advisors at Fluent Money will walk first-time buyers through the entire process and help them understand how much can be borrowed and completely handle the final mortgage application from start to finish which you can monitor through our app.

-A mortgage is probably one of the biggest financial commitments you’ll make, so make sure you’ve got a Fluent® adviser on the case to find the best deal for you.
+A mortgage is probably one of the biggest financial commitments you’ll make, so make sure you’ve got a Fluent Money adviser on the case to find the best deal for you.

 Why choose Fluent Money® for a mortgage?

 - You can borrow up to 95% of the value of your new home